Medical Terminology 1

 Anatomy and Physiology 2

-GMS BT 210: Technical Writing in Clinical Research
+Medical Writing in Clinical Research

+Prereq: GMS BT 560 GCP or equivalent or consent of program director.
 This course introduces students to the structure, content, and regulatory requirements of documents created for the clinical research industry.
-Students review the FDA regulations and ICH guidances for drug, device and biologic documents, AMA Manual of Style Guidelines, and common industry standards.
-Students also learn to compose study abstracts, clinical protocols, informed consent forms, and clinical study results.2018SPRGGMSBT210 A1, Jan 22nd to Apr 30th 2018
+Students learn about FDA regulations and ICH guidelines for drugs and biologics, the AMA Manual of Style, and other common industry standards.
+Students learn to apply these industry standards to compose clinical research documents such as a clinical study protocol, informed consent form, and clinical study results.2018SPRGGMSBT210 A1, Jan 22nd to Apr 30th 2018